theophilusx/easy-postgres/README.md

 ## Bug Reports & Issues<a id="sec-1-4"></a>

-Please report bugs via the issues page on github at <https://github.com/theophilusx/pg-helper> .
+Please report bugs via the issues page on github at <https://github.com/theophilusx/easy-postgres> .
 Please make sure to include the following information in all reports

--   pg-helper version
+-   easy-postgres version
 -   Node version
 -   PostgreSQL version
 -   Client platform (Linux, Mac, Windows)